CBDesignS/ha-wordplay/README.md

 - Inspired by the original Wordle game by Josh Wardle
 - Uses the Random Word API for word generation
 - Uses the Free Dictionary API for definitions
-- Built for the Home Assistant community
+- Built for the Home Assistant community with ❤️

 ## 📞 Support